elfredscom/atEX/faqs.md

 To start reading, login with your account.
 In case of paid posts, you need to have balance in your wallet to open and read.
 The wallet balance can go upto a negative 50 cents.

 To start writing, go to your page from your homepage and create your first 'public' or 'paid' post.

+**What is the difference between frame and text posts?**

+Frames are video or html objects that publications can add.
+Although the text posts can be paid or free, frames are always paid for.
+The rate of charge for frames and text posts is same and total usage is counted when paying per publication.

 **Units**